Linux For Normies (from a normie's point of view)

 The artists actually strive on Linux.
 3D artists have access to programs like Blender which can be used for rendering absolutely stunning animations.

-2D artists got Krita which is open source and can be installed on most linux distributions.
-Pinta is another drawing program which is similar to Paint.net.
-Storyboarder by wonderunit, as the name implies, is for animators and it seems pretty decent for its purpose.
+Storyboarder, as the name implies, is for animators and it seems pretty decent for its purpose.

-The vector and graphic desginers can use GIMP or Inkscape.
+Vector and graphic desginers can use Inkscape.

-You're out of luck because running Adobe software and Sony Vegas on a Linux machine can prove difficult.
-Fortunately, there are still a few alternatives for you.
+You're out of luck because running Adobe software and Vegas on a Linux machine can prove difficult.

 Olive and Shotcut are good enough if you want to make simple edits.
-There is also Da Vinci Resolve which is considered pretty good for a freeware.

 g.
-The Musician (Voice Actors, Music Producers, Etc.)
+Musicians (Voice Actors, Music Producers, Etc.)

-LibreOffice offers pretty much what Microsoft Office offers. (it might take some time to get used of the UI)
+OnlyOffice offers pretty much what Microsoft Office offers. (it might take some time to get used of the UI)

 There are more office suites available, more specifically, open source ones. (e.g Collabora Office)